buoyancy99/diffusion-forcing/README.md

 ```

 **Transformer Implmentation** We've also implemented a transformer version and have observed much better video results.
-Stayed tuned about our follow up project!
-If you cannot wait, it's as easy as using independent noise level to [Lucidrain's video diffusion](https://github.com/lucidrains/video-diffusion-pytorch), and optionally making temporal attention causal.
+~~Stayed tuned about our follow up project!
+If you cannot wait, it's as easy as using independent noise level to [Lucidrain's video diffusion](https://github.com/lucidrains/video-diffusion-pytorch), and optionally making temporal attention causal.~~ We will release it shortly because people like our paper!

 # Setup